medavidallsop/old-post-notice/readme.txt

 2. Includes several settings to configure the old post notice.
 3. Adds a page under the Posts menu that lists all posts displaying the old post notice.
 4. Adds a widget to the dashboard homepage that lists all posts displaying the old post notice.
+5. Replace or append to the default notice when editing a post.

 == Installation ==